One57: Residents

+Notable buyers

-The building set the record for the city's second-most expensive residence in 2015, when hedge fund manager Bill Ackman bought a 75th floor duplex for $91.5 million.
-The building also had the city's most expensive residence at the time: the penthouse, which sold for $100.5 million in 2014.
-The buyer's identity was initially kept secret, but the media subsequently announced that the buyer had been Michael Dell, the CEO of Dell Technologies.
-Other notable buyers included apparel-firm billionaires Silas Chou and Lawrence Stroll, businessman Liu Yiqian, and businessman Robert Herjavec.
+The building set the record for the city's second-most expensive residence in 2012, when hedge fund manager Bill Ackman paid $91.5 million to obtain the "winter garden" penthouse, though this sale was not publicized for several years.
+The highest penthouse was sold for $100.5 million in 2014; the buyer's identity was initially kept secret, but the media subsequently announced that the buyer had been Michael Dell, the CEO of Dell Technologies.
+The Prime Minister of Qatar, Sheikh Hamad bin Jassim bin Jaber Al Thani, agreed to purchase a penthouse unit for $100 million.
+Other notable buyers included apparel-firm billionaires Silas Chou and Lawrence Stroll, as well as businessmen Kola Aluko, Liu Yiqian, and Robert Herjavec.
 The youngest buyer on record was a two-year-old Chinese girl, whose mother paid $6.5 million for a unit in 2013 so her daughter could use it when she attended college in fifteen years.

 Several prospective residents had their contracts canceled.
 Barnett refused to sell to British developer Nick Candy and another buyer after they both separately indicated their intentions to renovate their apartments.
 Candy had wanted to resell his apartment immediately after he had renovated it, while the anonymous buyer was unwilling to cooperate with Extell to minimize disruption for neighboring units.
 Entrepreneur Michael Hirtenstein's purchase was canceled after he hired a worker to film his unit, in spite of Barnett's request that buyers not see their units before purchase.